 |Why we picked it: LendingClub’s Rewards Checking account features a robust rewards program that offers up to 1.00% cash back on debit card purchases, as well as a decent APY on the funds in your account.
 There’s a minimum $100 opening deposit required for this account.|

-This account also stands out for offering unlimited ATM fee rebates, an early direct deposit feature and no fees.
+This account also stands out for its unlimited ATM fee rebates and early direct deposit feature, as well as having no fees.

 What to watch out for: To earn the cash back, you must maintain a minimum balance of at least $2,500.

 Best no-ATM fee checking account: TD Bank Beyond Checking